Full spectrum fitting with photometry in pPXF: stellar population versus dynamical masses, non-parametric star formation history and metallicity for 3200 LEGA-C galaxies at redshift z~0.8: Updates to the package

-where $\langle \cdot \rangle_q$ represents the mean flux in the $q$-th photometric band with effective wavelength $\lambda_q$.
+where $\langle \cdot \rangle_q$ represents the attenuated mean flux of the $n$-th template in the $q$-th photometric band with effective wavelength $\lambda_q$.
 Unlike the spectroscopic model of \autoref{eq:model_spec}, the photometric model of \autoref{eq:model_phot} does not include polynomials or the sky spectrum.

-In the common case of an energy-integrating detector, and assuming fluxes as $f_\lambda$ (e.g. in units of erg cm$^{-2}$ s$^{-1}$ \AA$^{-1}$) the mean flux is given by \citep[e.g.][eq.~A11]{Bessell2012}
+In the common case of a photon-counting or energy-integrating detectors, and assuming fluxes as $f_\lambda$ (e.g. in units of erg cm$^{-2}$ s$^{-1}$ \AA$^{-1}$) the mean flux is given by \citep[e.g.][eq.~A11]{Bessell2012}

 where $S_q(\lambda)$ is the system photon response function and the integral extends over the region where $S_q$ is nonzero.
-Alternative expressions can be used when the fluxes were measured differently.
+The definition of mean flux in \autoref{eq:band_integ} is the one used in the standard definition of magnitudes in the ultraviolet (e.g for the GALEX spacecraft \citealt{Martin2005}), in the optical (e.g. for the SDSS optical survey \citealt{York2000}), or in the near-infrared (e.g. for the 2MASS survey \citealt{Skrutskie2006}).
+We can exactly convert mean fluxes in units of $f_\nu$ (for example, erg cm$^{-2}$ s$^{-1}$ Hz$^{-1}$) using this formula